In May, From the Paris Green Windowsill 5/15

 "Omoidase!"

-I remember!, is what my throat screamed
+I remember now!, is what my throat screamed out

 Omoidashita n da, to nodo ga sakenda